wombleton/gitlaw-nz/acts/G/Geneva Conventions Act 1958.md

 ## Part III
 Status and treatment of protected persons

-### Section I Provisions common to the territories of the Parties to the conflict and to occupied territories
+### Section I---Provisions common to the territories of the Parties to the conflict and to occupied territories

 #### Article 27